aws/eks-anywhere/docs/content/en/docs/getting-started/production-environment/_index.md

    ```

    {{% alert title="Note" color="primary" %}}
-   The management cluster is now ready to deploy workload clusters.
+   The initial cluster is now ready to deploy workload clusters.
-   However, if you just want to use it as a combined management/workload cluster, you can deploy pod workloads directly on the management cluster without deploying a separate workload cluster.
+   However, if you just want to use it to run workloads, you can deploy pod workloads directly on the initial cluster without deploying a separate workload cluster and skip the section on running separate workload clusters.
    {{% /alert %}}

 ### Create separate workload clusters